Formalizing a marriage

 - document verifying the payment of state fee.

-Documents submitted to the vital statistics offices shall be in Estonian, Russian or English.
-If the documents are translated, the translation shall be conducted by a sworn translator or certified.
-A foreign document which is the basis for a marriage entry shall be legalised or authenticated by a certificate (apostille), unless otherwise prescribed by an international agreement.
+Documents submitted to the vital statistics offices shall be in Estonian, Russian, or English.
+In other cases, the documents must be translated, and the translation shall be done by a sworn translator, or notarially certified.
+A foreign document, which is the basis for an entry on marriage, shall be legalised or authenticated by a certificate (apostille), unless otherwise prescribed by an international agreement.

 Upon entering into contract of marriage, a person may choose a new surname or keep the current surname.
 The new surname may: